-Is the COVID-19 vaccine free?
+How long does the COVID-19 vaccine last?

 Is the COVID-19 vaccine safe?

-Since COVID-19 is a new virus, we understand you may have questions about COVID-19 vaccine safety.
 It's important to note that the FDA established rigorous safety requirements for these vaccines, and tens of thousands of individuals participated in the clinical trials.
 Even though the virus itself is new, the science behind the vaccines is not new—it is rooted in years of research, and every step of the vaccine process went through the same safety assessments as all other vaccines.
 Finally, we want our community to know that our clinical leaders and vaccine and infectious disease experts thoroughly reviewed all data surrounding the clinical trials of these vaccines, and they support vaccination to help stop the pandemic.
 For more information on vaccine safety, we recommend visiting the CDC website.

 What are the potential side effects?